michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part3.md

 I changed the voice of the story from a third person to a first-person narrative (since I identify with the audience group): This was a more practical choice.
 Also, some statements changed to be more inclusive and direct because the audience was one group and now allowed for such direct callouts.
-Notwithstanding, that other audience groups could still find what they needed from the article even though it was a more indirect approach, and I find that not much was compromised or lost by focusing on the primary audience.
+Notwithstanding, other audience groups could still find what they needed from the article even though it was a more indirect approach, and I find that not much was compromised or lost by focusing on the primary audience.

 - I double-checked my use of colours.
 - I corrected as many typos as possible (I ran the text through Grammarly for more concise wording and spell-checking).